Polda18/BetterWhitelist/README.md

 as well.
 Prereleases are found only here on GitHub.
 If you find a bug, fill in bug report in GitHub [issues page](https://www.github.com/Polda18/BetterWhitelist/issues).

-## How it works and issue with vanilla whitelist
+## How does it work and issue with vanilla whitelist
 Pretty much how you would expect the whitelist to work.
 It checks if the player is on the whitelist and if not, it kicks them out of the server with appropriate message.
 Managing the whitelist is you add a player to the whitelist and turn